GDP in Dominican Republic

 Dominican Republic - GDP

-After growing by 6.6% last year, growth in the Dominican Republic will slow down somewhat this year.
-FocusEconomics Consensus Forecast participants see the economy growing 5.0% in 2017, which is unchanged from last month’s forecast.
+FocusEconomics Consensus Forecast participants see the economy growing 5.1% in 2017, which is down 0.1 percentage points from last month’s forecast.
 For 2018, panelists expect the economy to decelerate further and expand at a still-robust pace of 4.6%, which is unchanged from last month’s estimate.

 Dominican Republic - GDP Data